-Michael has extensive experience in complex litigation matters, representing clients in both federal and state courts.
-A significant portion of his practice involves employment law and includes providing major national corporations with oversight of their employment litigation.
-Michael also counsels and defends employers on a wide variety of professional and commercial matters.
-He also defends companies on housing discrimination and retaliation claims.
-Michael has served as trial counsel in cases involving premises liability, liquor liability, construction litigation, environmental litigation, sexual abuse litigation, product liability, and other complex litigation.
+Maz has extensive experience in complex civil litigation matters, representing clients in both federal and state courts.
+A significant portion of his practice involves employment law and includes providing major national corporations with oversight and defense of their employment litigation.
+Much of that entails early and quick evaluation and resolution of claims or lawsuits by private mediation.
+He also defends companies on housing discrimination, sexual harassment, and a wide variety of wrongful termination, discrimination and retaliation claims.
+Maz also represents national youth organizations and private schools throughout New England on negligence claims involving sexual abuse.
+Maz has tried dozens of cases involving premises liability, liquor liability, construction litigation, environmental litigation, sexual abuse litigation, product liability, and other complex litigation.

-A native of Milwaukee, Wisconsin, Michael obtained both his B.A. and J.D. from Marquette University.
-During law school, he served as Executive Editor of both the Marquette Law Review and the Journal of the National Sports Law Institute.
+A native of Milwaukee, Wisconsin, Maz obtained both his B.A. and J.D. from Marquette University.
+During law school, he served as the Executive Editor of both the Marquette Law Review and the Journal of the National Sports Law Institute.
 He published a Comment in the Marquette Law Review on Rule 11 sanctions in the Seventh Circuit.
 He also published an article in the Illinois Bar Journal on obscenity law.
-While in law school, Michael interned for Judge John L. Coffey of the United States Court of Appeals for the Seventh Circuit.
-At graduation, Michael was honored with the Dean's Award for Outstanding Service to the Law School and Profession.
+While in law school, Maz interned for Judge John L. Coffey of the United States Court of Appeals for the Seventh Circuit.
+At graduation, Maz was honored with the Dean's Award for Outstanding Service to the Law School and Profession.

-Michael is a Fellow of the Litigation Counsel of America, an invitation-only national trial lawyer honorary society.
+Maz is a Fellow of the Litigation Counsel of America, an invitation-only national trial lawyer honorary society.
 He was also elected a Member of the Federation of Defense & Corporate Counsel after an extensive peer review selection process.
-Michael has been consistently recognized by Massachusetts, New England, and national Super Lawyers which are annual listings of outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.
-He is also rated AV Preeminent by Martindale-Hubbell.
+Maz has been consistently recognized by Massachusetts, New England, and national Super Lawyers which are annual listings of outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.